- Reference Number: HEY-675/2023

 - Departments: Pain Medicine

 This leaflet has been produced to give you general information on the treatment of Isolated Limb Block.
 Most of your questions should have been answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is an Isolated Limb Block?

 It is a method of treatment which involves blocking certain small nerves carrying pain signals from the affected part of your limb.
-Certain drugs (e.g. guanethidine, bretylium) mixed with normal saline or local anaesthetics can be used intravenously to treat certain painful conditions known as Complex Regional Pain Syndrome (CRPS).
-This syndrome is thought to be associated with the sympathetic nervous system and controls the automatic functions of the body, including the heart rate, blood pressure and skin temperature.
+Certain drugs are mixed with normal saline or local anaesthetics can be used intravenously to treat certain painful conditions known as Complex Regional Pain Syndrome (CRPS).
+This syndrome is thought to be associated with the sympathetic nervous system and controls the regular functions of the body, including the heart rate, blood pressure and skin temperature.

 Why do I need an Isolated Limb Block?

-An isolated limb block is done to relieve pain in the limbs of the body.
+An isolated limb block is done to relieve pain in your arms or legs

 Can there be any complications or risks?